-Chocolate and Peanut Butter Roulade with whipped cream and homemade peanut butter cups
+Chocolate Cake Roll Recipe with a peanut butter center and whipped cream and homemade peanut butter cups

 If it cracks, it cracks.
 Just roll it up and cover it in chocolate.
 (In fact, you can see a crack in my cake by the large crevice along the side there.)

 - 3 oz.
 Bittersweet Chocolate

 - 1 cup sugar

 - ⅔ cup powdered sugar

 - 1 stick of butter (1/2 cup), room temperature

 - 3 tablespoons heavy cream

 - ¾ cup sugar